 Progress has not been as swift as hoped due to a period of poor nickel prices.
-In April 2020, the Mambare partners amended the JV agreement to help drive forward future activities.
-As a result, Corcel now has a revised 41% interest project with BMA holding the remaining 59% in Oro Nickel that has a 100% interest in Mambare.
-Should a mining lease be awarded over the Mambare project, to be recommended by the relevant PNG government agency by November 2021, then BMA's interest will increase to 65% and Corcel's holding would drop to 35%.
+In April 2020, the Mambare partners amended the JV agreement to help drive forward future activities and to reflect work done by BMA during the previous year.
+As a result, Corcel now has a revised 41% project interest, with BMA holding the remaining 59% via a 100% holding in Oro Nickel.
+Should a mining lease be awarded over the Mambare project, or at least to be recommended by the relevant PNG government agency by November 2021, then BMA's interest will increase to 65% and Corcel's holding would drop to 35%.
 The revised agreement required Corcel to pay BMA US\$50,000 in cash along with issuing 4,909,610 new ordinary shares and 4,909,610 warrants (exercisable at 1.245p per share).